Skip to Main Content

 Format:

 Last name, A. A. (year).
-Title of article: Subtitle follows same capitalization rules.
+Title of chapter: Subtitle follows same capitalization rules.
 In Editor(s) name (Eds.), Title of book italicized with capitilization rules (page numbers).
 Publisher.

 Example: